-By "potatoes" we mean white potatoes (Solanum tuberosum) — sweet potatoes and yams are covered in another webpage.
-Potatoes are a dietary source of vitamin C and vitamin B6.
-Red-peeled potatoes and other special cultivars contain chemopreventive compounds such as caffeic acid, catechin, gallic acid, and chlorogenic acid, as well as the glycoalkaloids α-chaconine and α-solanine.
+By "potatoes" we mean white potatoes (Solanum tuberosum) — sweet potatoes are covered separately.
+Potatoes are a dietary source of alpha-lipoic acid, vitamin C and vitamin B6.
+Red-peeled potatoes also contain the chemopreventive compounds caffeic acid, catechin, gallic acid, and chlorogenic acid, as well as α-chaconine and α-solanine.

 Consuming whole cooked potatoes with the peel has been shown to improve the cholesterol profile of laboratory rats.